cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 **Row 4**

 $$ -1 + K_b + K_p = 0 $$

 $$ K_b + K_p = 1 $$

+The probabilities of Player 1's initial actions with a K must sum to 1.

 **Row 5**

 $$ -K_p + K_{pb} + K_{pp} = 1 $$

 $$ K_{pb} + K_{pp} = K_p $$

+The probabilities of Player 1 taking a bet or pass option with a K after initially passing must sum up to the probability of that initial pass $$ K_p$$.

 **Row 6**

 $$ -1 + Q_b + Q_p = 0 $$

 $$ Q_b + Q_p = 1 $$

+The probabilities of Player 1's initial actions with a Q must sum to 1.

 **Row 7**

 $$ -Q_p + Q_{pb} + Q_{pp} = 1 $$

 $$ Q_{pb} + Q_{pp} = Q_p $$

+The probabilities of Player 1 taking a bet or pass option with a Q after initially passing must sum up to the probability of that initial pass $$ Q_p$$.

 ### Simplified Matrices for Player 2